Bentontie waterprooof blanket application and production

 • Ultra-low permeability: Achieves hydraulic conductivity often less than 5 x 10⁻¹¹ m/s when hydrated.

-• Versatile applications: Ideal for landfills, foundations, canals, ponds, tunnels, and green roofs.
+• Versatile applications: Ideal for landfills, foundations, canals, tunnels, and green roofs.

 Faqs: